 In a recent article, Rupert Goodwins wrote that Information Security technology is a sham.
 His thesis is that for all the innovative technologies in the marketplace, they routinely fail to fulfill their fundamental purpose of protecting a business.
 Every new breach report confirms this.

 Goodwin’s statement is bold.
 It is also, sadly, fairly accurate.
 IT departments are overstuffed with technology and understaffed with people.
 The RSA conference this year was bursting at the seams with vendors, each fumbling over each other to stake out their unique position.
-Yet few had an answer for helping people become better security analysts.
+Yet few had an answer to helping people become better security analysts.

 Has information security seriously become a sham?